 An alternate source is an organization such as WERC (Warehousing Education and Research Council) that gathers and publishes reports of KPIs across a number of different industries.
 Some companies look to consultants who know their industry even when data is not publicly available.
 They can often help warehouse managers develop realistic and meaningful benchmarks.

 Benchmarking works best when it is based on a well-thought-out plan.
-Assess goals and decide on the metrics and KPIs that will measure those goals.
+Assess goals, decide on the metrics and KPIs that will measure those goals, and gather data using a robust warehouse management system.
 These tips will help benchmarks stay relevant:

 It is not enough to just pick metrics or KPIs to track.
 Those data points are most useful when used as the basis for benchmarking.
 Benchmarks help warehouses align their data with their goals and define what it means to be successful.

-Book a demo today to find out how utilizing Infoplus can help you manage your inventory, get control of your warehouse, and track performance to predict trends and prevent errors.
+Book a demo today to find out how Infoplus can help you measure your progress.

 We can link to a gated resource within the blog listing if that makes sense to route users to gated content to capture qualifying information.